-One of the most prominent ministries that the church supported was the missionary work, in Zambia, begun by its member, Mr. Barry Haigh, and his wife, Mrs Rachel Haigh.
-The church commissioned Mr. Haigh, a one time resident of Girlington, to go out to Zambia as a missionary in the 1960s.
-Upon their return to the United Kingdom, in 2006, Mr. & Mrs Haigh joined a church family in the Midlands, native to Mrs Haigh.
+One of the most prominent ministries supported by Kensington was the missionary work in Zambia of Mr Barry & Mrs Rachel Haigh, residents of Girlington, who were commissioned by the church in the 1960s.
+Upon their return to the United Kingdom in 2006 for retirement, Mr & Mrs Haigh joined a church family in the Midlands, native to Mrs Haigh.
 Their work in Zambia is still being continued by others today.

 Kensington Hall, situated on the corner of Kensington Street and Willow Street in Girlington, was also used as a dancing hall and library.
 Only the library still remains and little of the promised refurbishment has taken place.
 Instead, a new community centre was built further up Kensington Street.
-A few Brethren assemblies, similar to those which met in Girlington and Clayton, still exist today in Gospel Halls at Bankfoot and on Rebecca_Street, in the city centre, as well as in Shipley at Westcliffe_Chapel.
+A few brethren assemblies, similar in style to those which met in Girlington and Clayton, still exist in Bradford today at Bankfoot and Rebecca_Street Gospel Halls, as well as in Shipley at Westcliffe_Chapel.

 A New Era.

-On 2nd April 1978, the group from Girlington took possession of Clayton Gospel Hall and immediately closed it down for refurbishment, prior to re-opening on Sunday 22nd October of the same year.
-The initial intention was for the building to be re-named “Kensington Gospel Hall, Clayton” but this never materialised.
-The baptistery was modernised, central heating and fluorescent lights were installed, wooden panelling was placed on the inner walls and both the insides and outsides of the building were painted
+On 2nd April 1978, the assembly from Girlington took possession of Clayton Gospel Hall, initially closing it down for refurbishment before re-opening again on Sunday 22nd October of the same year.
+The original intention was to re-name the building “Kensington Gospel Hall, Clayton” but this never materialised.
+The baptistery was modernised, central heating and fluorescent lights installed, wooden panelling placed on the inner walls and both the insides and outsides of the hall were painted.

-The new trustees appointed were Mr. Edward Hessey (chair of trustees and elder emeritus), Mr. David Jowett (secretary), Mr. Peter Benn (treasurer) and Mr. Trevor Hughes.
-As a result of Mr Hessey's move to Southport in 1981, Mr. Jowett's removal to Bradford Cathedral in 1988 and the death of Mr. Hughes in 1991, Mr. Benn eventually became known as “the continuing trustee”.
-As sole leader of the fellowship, he was also given the title “Pastor” in the early 1990s.
+The new trustees appointed were Mr Edward Hessey (chair of trustees and retiring elder), Mr David Jowett (secretary), Mr Peter Benn (treasurer) and Mr Trevor Hughes.
+As a result of Mr Hessey's retirement to Southport in 1981, Mr Jowett's removal to Bradford Cathedral in 1988 and the death of Mr. Hughes in 1991, Mr Benn eventually became known as “the continuing trustee.”
+As sole leader of the church family, he became known as “Pastor” in the early 1990s.

 The minutes of 28/1/1980 record that ‘It was decided to have a text at the front of the hall: ‘He cares for you.’
-This text, from 1 Peter 5:7, still remains as a summary of what Clayton Gospel Hall stands for and is read by every person that enters into the hall.
-The fellowship’s aim is to show the love of Christ to the community of Clayton.
+This text, from 1 Peter 5:7, still remains as a summary of what Clayton Gospel Hall stands for and can be read by everyone who enters into the hall.
+The aim of the current church family is to continue showing the love of Christ to their community.

-The new church family continued previous services, such as the Sunday morning communion and Sunday evening evangelistic service.
-Tuesday's Bible study was originally held at the home of Mr. David Jowett and later moved to the hall itself.
-Women began to contribute to services in spoken prayer from the early 1980s and a women's prayer meeting began on Wednesday afternoons.
-This was originally held at the hall but the illness of life-long member, Miss Enid Bower, led to the women’s meeting being held at her home and communion being brought to her.
-After Miss Bower’s death, in 2004, it was decided to continue holding the women’s meetings in homes, rather than return to the hall, and so Miss Margaret Sinclair became the new host.
+The newly merged assemblies continued to adopt the format that was familiar to both: Sunday morning communion service and evangelistic outreach in the evening, accompanied by a bible study on Tuesdays.
+A women's prayer meeting began on Wednesday afternoons, originally at the hall but the illness of life-long member, Miss Enid Bower, led to the meeting being held at her home so that communion could be brought to her.
+After Miss Bower’s passing in 2004, the women continued meeting in homes with Miss Margaret Sinclair as the new host.
 A men’s prayer meeting was also started at the home of Pastor Peter Benn.
-These have since been encorparated into a monthly prayer meeting for the whole church family.
-Various musicians have played at Clayton Gospel Hall through the years and the ladies also organise an annual retreat, each summer.
+Although both have since been incorporated into a regular prayer meeting for the whole church family at the hall, the ladies continue to organise annual retreats each summer.

-In 1997, following the success of the “Riding the Wave” mission the previous summer, the children’s work was extended to the running of summer holiday clubs every weekday morning for a few weeks each summer.
-This lasted until 2012, when members instead chose to partner with activities at the estate communtiy centre.
+In 1997, following a successful “Riding the Wave” mission the previous summer, children’s outreach extended to the running of summer holiday clubs every weekday morning for several weeks each summer.
+These lasted until 2012, when it was decided instead to partner with activities at the estate community centre.

 Pastor Peter & Mrs Lyn Benn.

-Mr. Trevor Hughes, a much respected and long-standing member of the Gospel Hall who was renowned for his devotion to prayer, died in November 1991 shortly after introducing a close family friend into the fellowship.
-Often Mr. Hughes would open meetings with prayer and it was once recorded that ‘It was pointed out by Trevor that we need to watch how we pray, that we do not use prayers for an indirect method of criticism of each other’.
-His affectionate “niece”, Lyn, immediately became useful within the church, prompting the quip from Mr. Tom Foster: “I hope this one stays, she’s a worker!”
-Not least of these efforts was praying with five year old Christopher that other children would come to the church again.
-The children’s ministry has continued to prosper ever since, to the delight of many.
+Mr. Trevor Hughes, a much respected and long-standing member of the Gospel Hall who was renowned for his devotion to prayer, passed away in November 1991 shortly after introducing a close family friend into the fellowship.
+Often Mr Hughes would open meetings with prayer and it was once recorded that ‘It was pointed out by Trevor that we need to watch how we pray, that we do not use prayers for an indirect method of criticism of each other’.
+His affectionate “niece”, Lyn, became immediately useful within the church, prompting the quip from Mr Tom Foster: “I hope this one stays, she’s a worker!”
+Not least of these efforts was praying with a then five year old Christopher Rushton that more children would attend the church services.
+Sunday school has prospered ever since!

-Pastor Peter Benn and Mrs Lyn Benn married on 24th November 1993 and together they embarked upon a dual ministry that saw many lives changed by the gospel, particularly amongst the former drug and alcohol addicts in the city, to which they opened their home.
-In 1997 they became involved with the Gambian_Morning_Star_Mission and a visit from Pastor Modou Sanneh, in 1998, saw the conversion of Mrs Benn’s mother, Evelyn Duckett - the lifelong best friend of Mrs Mary Hughes, Trevor’s wife.
-In the final years of her life Evelyn was cared for at home by Pastor and Mrs Benn, at times alongside addicts.
-In 2005, after her mother’s demise from cancer, Mrs Lyn Benn suffered a stroke, due to post traumatic stress, but she gradually made a remarkable return back into ministry within the church before the couple’s eventual retirement and emigration in 2009.
+Pastor Peter & Mrs Lyn Benn married on 24th November 1993.
+Together, they embarked upon a dual ministry that saw many lives changed by the gospel, particularly amongst former drug and alcohol addicts within the city, to whom they opened their home.
+In 1997, they became involved with Gambian_Morning_Star_Mission and a visit from Pastor Modou Sanneh in 1998 saw the conversion of Mrs Benn’s mother, Evelyn Duckett - the lifelong best friend of Mrs Mary Hughes, Trevor’s wife.
+In the final years of her life, Evelyn was cared for at home by Pastor and Mrs Benn (at times alongside addicts).
+In 2005, after her mother’s passing, Mrs Lyn Benn suffered a stroke due to post traumatic stress but she gradually made a remarkable return back into ministry.

-Pastor Peter Benn had been joined, for the last fifteen years of his leadership, by a great encourager who took after her “Uncle Trevor” in faithful service and devotion to prayer.
-The inside of the hall was again transformed from near degradation, children’s work took on a complete new lease of life and the church became more open to lower members of society.
-Mrs Benn, herself, was a former alcoholic and the eldest of nine children in a gypsy family.
+Pastor Peter Benn had been accompanied for the last fifteen years of his ministry in Clayton by a great encourager who took after her “Uncle Trevor” in faithful service and devotion to prayer.
+The inside of the hall was again transformed from near degradation, children’s work took on a complete new lease of life and the church became more accessible to the lowest members of society.
+Mrs Benn was herself a former alcoholic and the eldest of nine children in a gypsy family.

-Throughout all of this Pastor Peter Benn continued to provide the direct and inspirational teaching for which he is renowned.
-For 47 years he taught the fellowship, first as youth leader then as a joint elder and eventually as pastor.
-A dwindling congregation, the departure in 1988 of his co-elder, continually short funds and an unkempt building never deterred him from preaching God’s word in its fullness.
-Two sermons, a Bible study and a prayer meeting every week is a lot for anyone already in full time employment to undertake!
+Throughout all this, Pastor Peter Benn continued to provide the direct and inspirational teaching for which he is best known.
+For 47 years he taught the church family; first as a youth leader then as co-elder and finally as pastor.
+A modest congregation, the departure of co-elders, continually short funds and an unkempt building never deterred his faithfulness.
+Two sermons, a Bible study and a prayer meeting is a lot for anyone already in full time employment to undertake every week!

-The first experiences of public speaking for a young Mr. Peter Benn was when the men who led him to Christ encouraged him, aged 16, to stand on a soap-box in Bradford city centre and share his testimony.
-From that point, up until his retirement aged 62, he was responsible for much inspirational and challenging teaching.
-Retirement from research science in the late 1990s allowed for entry into full time ministry.
+The first experiences of public speaking for a young Mr Peter Benn was when the men who led him to Christ encouraged him, aged 16, to stand on a soap-box in Bradford city centre and share his testimony.
+From that point on, Peter was responsible for much inspirational and challenging teaching.
+Retirement from research science in the late 1990s allowed entry into full time ministry.
 Half of the money received from the sale of engineering company Eldon Ltd. was put into the church and the other half lived on.
-In 2008 Pastor & Mrs Benn announced that they were moving to Canada, leaving Clayton Gospel Hall in the care of a new pastor, Reverand David Jackson.
+In 2008, Pastor & Mrs Benn announced that they would be moving to Canada to be closer to Lyn's daughter.
+Clayton Gospel Hall was to be left in the loving care of a new pastor, Rev. David Jackson.

 Giants of the Faith.

 Clayton Gospel Hall has been blessed with many giants of the faith, too many to record individually in detail.
 One of the most remarkable examples of this is the humble and faithful service to everyday church family life of Miss Enid Bower.
 Brought to Kensington Hall by her auntie in 1927, six month old baby Enid never left.
-She passed away, aged 78 in 2004, leaving behind the current record for the greatest length of service to the church family.
-Throughout her years Miss Enid Bower distributed many tracts and leaflets, supported the work of missionaries and, at one time, acted as the treasurer of Clayton Gospel Hall.
-Her example is paralleled by that of Mrs Edna Whittingham, who was known as Pastor Peter Benn’s “spiritual mother” and served for 71 years, until moving in 1998 to be cared for in Scarborough until her death in 2005.
+She passed away, aged 78 in 2004, leaving behind the current record for greatest length of service to the church family.
+Throughout her years, Miss Enid Bower distributed many tracts and leaflets, supported the work of missionaries and acted as treasurer.
+Her example is paralleled by Mrs Edna Whittingham, known as Peter Benn’s “spiritual mother” and serving for 71 years.

 This chapter is currently being produced!
 Why not be part of it?